deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 <img src="../assets/logos/chatmail.png" style="width:100px; float:right; clear:both; margin-left:.5em; margin-bottom:.2em;" />
 </a>

-[chatmail relays](https://chatmail.at/relays) are used for default onboarding of Delta Chat users and
+[Chatmail relays](https://chatmail.at/relays) are used for default onboarding of Delta Chat users and

 - provide random interoperable email addresses without asking for any private information,